Swethamahalakshmisk/Virtual-Control-Gesture-Mouse/README.md

-# Virtual-Control-Gesture-Mouse
-A touchless virtual mouse using hand gestures, built with Python, OpenCV, and MediaPipe.
-Controls cursor, click, scroll, volume, and brightness through real-time hand tracking.
 🖱️ Virtual Gesture Control Mouse
 A computer interaction system that uses hand gestures to control mouse functions virtually — without touching any physical hardware.
 Built using Python, OpenCV, and MediaPipe, this project detects and tracks hand gestures via webcam to perform actions like: